spiral/docs/basics/quick-start.md

 The spiral framework contains a lot of components built to operate seamlessly with each other.
 In this article, we will show how to create a demo blog application with REST API, ORM, Migrations, request validation, custom annotations (optional) and domain interceptors.

 > The components and approaches will be covered at basic levels only.
 Read the corresponding sections to gain more information.
-Source code of demo project - https://github.com/spiral/demo

 ## Installation
 Use composer to install the default `spiral/app` bundle with most of the components out of the box: